International health: The U.S. Department of Defense

 In 2005, then-Secretary of Defense Donald Rumsfeld signed DoD Directive 3000.05, "Stability, Security, Transition and Reconstruction Operations".
-This document requires the DoD to assign Stability, Security, Transition and Reconstruction (SSTR) the same importance in planning and preparation as it gives to warfighting.
+This document requires the DoD to assign Stability, Security, Transition and Reconstruction (SSTR) the same importance in planning and preparation as it gives to war.

 The rationale for SSTR is intuitive: stability promotes rule of law and economic development.
 These provide the base for essential services such as education, public health and sanitation, law enforcement and fire suppression.
 Essential services, in turn, lead to increased stability and economic opportunity.
 Health in the general population, and in particular the labor force, is essential to productivity and consequent stability.

 Although these relationships are not necessarily linear, and there is no inherent guarantee of equitable distribution of wealth in a developing society, full employment and hope for the future may be powerful disincentives to conflict.
 In this way, the DoD, through SSTR operations, expects to prevent some potential conflicts and criminal activities.

 The International Health Division, charged with policy implications of DoDD 3000.05, is located within the Office of the ASD(HA), reporting through Force Health Protection & Readiness.
 International Health develops DoD's policy on medical ethics and the practice of medicine in international health and development settings.
 International Health also identifies needs in developing nations and looks for non-governmental organizations (NGOs), intergovernmental organizations, and private voluntary organizations (PVOs) such as professional societies, that have the ability and expertise to address these problems.
 In this way, the NGOs develop helping relationships with the nations or regions they work in, fostering stability and sustainability.

 Other DoD international health activities occurring on a regular basis include medical civic action projects (MEDCAPs), in which Army, Navy or Air Force medical assets provide direct care, sanitation, and other public health services to host nation (HN) locals.
-Such MEDCAPs are generally traced to the Vietnam war, when medical units and medical personnel assigned to combat units would organize field medical care to Vietnamese, Hmong and others.
+Such MEDCAPs are generally traced to the Vietnam War, when medical units and medical personnel assigned to combat units would organize field medical care to Vietnamese, Hmong and others.
 There is a growing realization among the military that MEDCAP care may not be the best model, if the result is merely handing out antibiotics for upper respiratory infections and anti-inflammatories for aches and pains.
 However, projects such as de-worming, dentistry, prenatal education and care, and veterinary care, when performed in conjunction with HN health authorities and the local health infrastructure, have indisputable and long-lasting benefits to the recipients.

 Similar to MEDCAPs, the military performs Medical Readiness Training Exercises (MEDRETEs), Joint Combined Exchange Training (JCET), and Humanitarian-Civic Action (HCA) exercises, all of which may have direct and indirect services as a feature of the training.

 Finally, the military has unparalleled logistical and lift capabilities to respond to humanitarian assistance/disaster response(HADR) needs.